miwermi/DA-team-proj/README.md

 <img width="573" alt="3d scatter final" src="https://user-images.githubusercontent.com/102122063/189235629-b7d4baac-6dc6-4248-ac90-15a750d4702c.png">

-### Presentation
-A draft of our final presentation on Google Slides can be found [here](https://drive.google.com/drive/folders/1dIl_HQMr_-6D60YDfMqz8rI3Jj3ies11?usp=sharing).

 ## Machine Learning Model
 Due to the large number of features in both the category and mechanics data, we used PCA to reduce these number of features.
 We then clustered our data using Kmeans and the elbow method to see if some of the data are grouped differently than they are currently labelled by BoardGameGeeks.